What Are the Best Potatoes for Mashed Potatoes?

 But transforming a potato into the delicious, comforting magic of mashed potatoes really starts at the grocery store.
 You need to pick the right potato so you end up with light, fluffy mashed potatoes.

-Choose Starchy Potatoes for the Fluffiest Potatoes
+Why Starchy Potatoes for the Best for Mashed Potatoes

 There are three basic categories of potatoes: starchy, waxy, and in-between.
 If you want your potatoes to stay intact during the cooking process, like for potato salad, you want to choose flavorful, waxy potatoes, which have the least amount of starch.